Online Learning logo

 How easy does the institution make it for you to contact your instructor or a tutor if you have questions or need help?
 The level of support offered to students varies considerably from program to program.
 Consider your options for support and choose a program in line with your needs and expectations.

-Consider your Schedule
+Consider Your Class Schedule

 One of the greatest advantages of online learning is that you can learn at your own time.
 While some programs are self paced and allow you to learn at your own pace, many programs are discussion based, which requires continual participation throughout the term of the course.
 Make sure that you are ready to put in the time and effort required for success in the online environment.

-Consider the Program Expectations
+Consider Your Program Expectations

 Be sure you understand whether a course, certificate, or degree program can be completed entirely online or whether on site projects, class meetings, or residency periods will be required.
 There are many models of online education.
 Make sure you understand the expectations for participation in the program you choose.

-Consider The Financial Aid Availability
+Consider the Financial Aid Availability

 You may be pleasantly surprised by the financial aid, loans, and scholarships that are available for online programs.
 Many colleges and universities offer tuition installment plans which help make college more affordable.
 Ask about the availability of these programs at the online institutions you are considering.